-When referring to the length and width of a product, the width is the face towards the end of the conveyor, and length is the face parallel to the conveyor direction (figure 33).
+When referring to the length and width of a product, the width is the face towards the end of the conveyor, and length is the face parallel to the conveyor direction (figure).

-Figure 31: Recommended height of the pickup location.
+Figure : Recommended height of the pickup location.

-Figure 32 : Recommended placements of components relative to the robot base (UR10)
+Figure : Recommended placements of components relative to the robot base (UR10) For UR20 and UR30 we recommend a distance between the pallets of 800-900mm

-Figure 33: Box and gripper orientation relative to conveyor direction.
+Figure : Box and gripper orientation relative to conveyor direction.